harshjaju/polaroid/README.md

 Polaroid cameras print photos.
 Polaroid code prints money.

-Polaroid is a software to make markets, algorithmically trade, and hopefully, make some money out of that enterprise
+Polaroid is a software to make markets, algorithmically trade, and hopefully, make some money out of that enterprise.

 ## Requirements
 python3.6 or above